ghostkcleung/tft_framework/md/ColorUsage.md

 void setColor(Color c);
 ```
 ## Exchange with 24bit RGB
-There is some distortion when exchange with RGB each other.
+There is little distortion when exchange with RGB each other.
 ```cpp
 uint32_t getRGB();
 void setRGB(uint32_t rgb);